kubernetes/website/content/en/docs/tasks/administer-cluster/namespaces.md

 Each user community has its own:

-1. resources (pods, services, replication controllers, etc.)
+1. Resources (pods, services, replication controllers, etc.)
-2. policies (who can or cannot perform actions in their community)
+2. Policies (who can or cannot perform actions in their community)
-3. constraints (this community is allowed this much quota, etc.)
+3. Constraints (this community is allowed this much quota, etc.)

 A cluster operator may create a Namespace for each unique user community.